Gg-SALMON/Mail-Merge_Gmail-API-Python/README.md

 # Mail-Merge_Gmail-API-Python
-Mail merge from excel or csv file to sen Gmail draft to multiple recipient
+Mail merge from excel or csv file to send Gmail draft to multiple recipients

 Python 3.11